Mihso/project-beta/README.md

             -vin  (entity)
             -price of sale(entity)

+Technician, service/service history, and appointments are connected:
+- one technician can have multiple appointments with multiple services
+- one appointment can be associated with one technician
+- a service can be associated with a technician
+- a technician can have multiple appointments with different automobiles

+Automobile and service history are connected:
+- one auto can have multiple services
+- service history can only be associated with one automobile

+Automobile and appointments are connected:
+- one automobile can have many appointments
+- an appointment can only be associated with one automobile
+- one auto can have multiple services done previously

 Manufacturer and Vehicle are connected:
 - each vehicle has one manufacturer.
 - each manufacturer can be associated with many vehicles.